droccom/kos-test/README.md

 We plan on using single-purpose nodes.
 We have the following purposes.
 We care about the cost metrics from nodes that run KOS or Kubernetes components.

-- Operations base
-- Run the driver
+- Operations base & run the driver
-- Run centralized logs/metrics services?
+- Run centralized logs/metrics services (if we have any of these)
-- Run the connection agent
+- Run the KOS connection agent
 - Run the KOS central controllers
-- Run the network-apiserver
+- Run the KOS network-apiserver
-- Run the etcd servers for KOS
+- Run the KOS etcd servers
 - Run the Kubernetes central controllers
 - Run the kube-apiservers
 - Run the kube etcd servers